griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 ### Obtain sequence data for alignment (fastq files)

 We have provided a sample dataset for this exercise.
-This data represents paired (2x100bp) raw DNA sequence data in fastq format.
+This data represents paired (2 x 100bp) DNA exome sequence data in fastq format.
 DNA was isolated from a breast cancer cell line (HCC1395).
 We have provided sequence reads that have been limited to chromosome 21.

-{% include question.html question="How could raw sequence data be limited to chr21?" answer='We previously aligned the complete dataset, extracted only chr21 alignments, then reverted back to the raw (unaligned) reads' %}
+{% include question.html question="How could raw sequence data be limited to chr21?" answer='We previously aligned the complete dataset, extracted only chr21 alignments, then reverted back to the raw (unaligned) reads.' %}

 ```bash
 #download seq data